 So then you might be wondering, how long do furnaces last?
 A natural gas furnace typically has a lifespan of about 15-20 years.
 Once the furnace passes 15 years, it is a good time for homeowners to begin thinking about a replacement.
 Even a system that has been properly maintained and cared for will eventually break down and the best time to replace it is when you have time to research and compare, not when it is an emergency.

 In fact, most San Diego HVAC companies offer great deals during the Spring season for new furnace and air conditioner combinations.
 If your furnace is more than 15 years old, it is likely running inefficiently.
-Check your air conditioning, and if it’s also older, it may be a great time to upgrade to a high-efficiency furnace and A/C, and if you plan it around the off-season in San Diego, you will likely get a better price and quicker scheduling.
+Likewise, if your air conditioner is older, it may be a great time to upgrade to a high-efficiency furnace and A/C, and if you plan it around the off-season in San Diego, you will likely get a better price and quicker scheduling.

 High Utility Bills